bryanooitatmun/pickleball-tournament-platform/ai-docs/project_tasks.md

 - Added automatic code generation for TBD matches in all tournament rounds
 - Added test to verify knockout bracket generation works without completed group standings
 - All TBD matches now display appropriate position codes (e.g., "A1 vs B2", "QF1 vs QF2")
+- Implemented seeding interface with drag and drop functionality for reordering participants
+- Added backend for storing seed changes and integrating with bracket generation
+- Enhanced tiebreaking logic with head-to-head record as primary tiebreaker and point differential as secondary